 For a complete code listing of the tasks shown in this walkthrough, see Hosting a Windows Forms Control in WPF by Using XAML Sample.

-You need the following components to complete this walkthrough:
+You need Visual Studio to complete this walkthrough.

 Hosting the Windows Forms Control